awsdocs/aws-sdk-for-javascript-v3/doc_source/redshift-examples-section.md

   ClusterIdentifier: "CLUSTER_NAME", // Required
   NodeType: "NODE_TYPE", //Required
   MasterUsername: "MASTER_USER_NAME", // Required - must be lowercase
-  MasterUserPassword: "MASTER_USER_PASSWORD", // Required - must contain at least one uppercase leeter, and one number
+  MasterUserPassword: "MASTER_USER_PASSWORD", // Required - must contain at least one uppercase letter, and one number
   ClusterType: "CLUSTER_TYPE", // Required
   IAMRoleARN: "IAM_ROLE_ARN", // Optional - the ARN of an IAM role with permissions your cluster needs to access other AWS services on your behalf, such as Amazon S3.
   ClusterSubnetGroupName: "CLUSTER_SUBNET_GROUPNAME", //Optional - the name of a cluster subnet group to be associated with this cluster.
 Defaults to 'default' if not specified.